How Joe Biden Plans to Transform Education

 Biden's education policy has long included two years of tuition-free community college for "any hardworking individual."
 In March, Biden expanded his policy to back tuition-free four-year college for students from families with incomes up to $125,000.

 He also promises to double the maximum value of the Pell Grant, which has failed to keep up with the rising cost of tuition and cannot be used for expenses beyond tuition.
-Biden would shift to a "first-dollar" approach to Pell Grants, allowing students to use them for books, transportation, and other expenses.
+Biden will shift to a "first-dollar" approach to Pell Grants, allowing students to use them for books, transportation, and other expenses.

 Biden wants to effectively "create a 'Title I for postsecondary education'" by providing extra funding to schools that serve a large population of Pell Grant students.
 This funding would aid many regional public schools as well as minority-serving institutions (MSIs) and historically Black colleges and universities (HBCUs).